A couple months ago I wrote about my all-time #1 stress relief technique: EFT (or Emotional Freedom Technique). Here’s the post in case you missed it.

 I’m worried that the effects of EFT therapy wear off over time – or if I keep tapping will I be able to continue with this success?

-Yes, keep tapping (and tap on the concern that it will wear off).
+Yes, keep tapping (and tap on your concern that it will wear off).
 EFT is a great way to empty the little and big stresses that occur throughout the day.
 Issues can be resolved permanently.
 If you feel like the issue returns it’s usually just an unresolved aspect of the issue, so you can tap on the new aspect.
 (After all, it only takes a minute!)

 Does EFT work with kids?